 - Is quiet

-Or, maybe you are coming to London alone, as a young professional who seeks new and exciting opportunities.
+Or, maybe you are coming to London alone, as a young adult or professional.

 In that case, you need to stay in a place that: